-How to find missing videos and photos in iCloud Photos
+Missing photos or videos in your iCloud Photo Library?
+Try these fixes!

 How to check your Recently Deleted folder

-The most common reason why some photos and videos disappear is because they were accidentally deleted.
+The most common reason why some photos and videos disappear from iCloud Photos is that they were accidentally deleted.
 You can check this easily:

 - Launch the Photos app on your iPhone or iPad.